 OUR ENVIRONMENTAL COMMITMENT

 We are passionate about protecting the heritage of our land, and the local environment.
-We're proud of our sustainable business and providing our customers with the best Christmas Trees every season.
+We're proud of our sustainable Christmas Tree Farm and providing our customers with the best Christmas Trees every season.

 Real Christmas Trees are the environmentally friendly option.
 Like all trees, Christmas tree plantations act as a Carbon Dioxide store, the difference is we plant more trees each year whilst the number of trees elsewhere (especially in rainforests) sadly dwindle.
 One acre of Christmas Trees produces the daily requirement of oxygen for 18 people, and whilst growing, each tree fixes carbon dioxide given off by cars and aeroplanes.
 All trees also split water vapour into hydrogen and oxygen, reducing the humidity of the air surrounding the tree, wood or plantation - this improves air quality during our increasingly hot, humid summers, without the need for power hungry air conditioning units.